Susanna (disciple)

+Holy Myrrhbearer traditions

+The Eastern Orthodox Church include Susanna in the List of Myrrhbearers the female disciples of Jesus who came to his tomb to anoint his body with myrrh oils but found the tomb empty.

-Susanna is not included in the Old and Revised Roman Martyrology of the Catholic Church.
-Although mentioned as a disciple of Jesus, she is not venerated as a saint in the Catholic Church.
+Although Susanna is not included in the Old and Revised Roman Martyrology, she is still venerated as a Saint by the Eastern Rites of the Catholic Church.
 She is often confused with Saint Susanna, a third century Christian martyr.
-She is included in the Myrrhbearers by the Eastern Orthodox Church.